DataStax-Examples/glitch-astra-starter/README.md

 ### Running on your local machine
 1. `cd` into the cloned repository.
 Install Node dependencies with `npm install`.
-2. Add your Astra database connection information into a `.env` file in the root of the project (copy the keys from the .env-example file).
+2. Add your Astra DB connection information into a `.env` file in the root of the project (copy the keys from the .env-example file).
 3. Start your app by running: `npm start`

 ### Running on Glitch